The Poetry of Pain

 Lamentations

 Pain is one of the common languages of humanity.
 We hurt from so many things, from so many losses, from so many rejections, from so many personal choices, and from so many betrayals.
-Pain reaches into our souls and we reel.
-We experience the digging or suffocating sensation in our hearts and we weep.
+Pain reaches into our souls, and we reel.
+We experience a digging in our hearts, and we feel buried.
+We gasp as we search for the next breath of mercy.
 The mind gets lost in excruciating thought as the vice of reality squeezes the life out of us.
-We hang like a carcass as the sun scorches and the unforgiving wind abuses.
+We hang like a carcass as the sun scorches and the unforgiving wind abuses us.

 In this manner, Lamentations speaks into the common experience of pain.
-All people grope for something to hold onto when life abuses.
-All people scream out frustration and anger until throats are raw.
+All people grope for something to hold on to when life abuses.
+All people scream out frustration and anger until their throats are raw.
 As Scripture, Lamentations encourages the expression of pain.
 God knows that pain tears and continues to wound.
-God provides these beautiful poems in order that people might know that we can scream out to God.
-In pain, we can all pray similar groans, knowing God hears and responds.
+God provides these beautiful poems so that people might know that we can scream out to God.
+In pain, we can all express similar groans, knowing God hears and responds.
 There is hope in the midst of the chaos.

-The very structure of these poems emphasize this.
+The very structure of these poems emphasizes this.
 The casual observer of these poems may notice that chapters 1, 2, 4, and 5 each have 22 verses.
 Chapter 4 contains 66 verses, which is a multiple of 22.
 There is order here.
 The Hebrew text of these poems reveals even further order.
-The poet chooses to use the acrostic form in order to deliver the poetry.
+The poet uses the acrostic form to emphasize the poem's message.
 The word acrostic comes from the Greek meaning outermost line of poetry.
-The basic acrostic takes a word, phrase or series of specific letters, such as the alphabet, and uses the letters to inform the start of each line.[2]
+The basic acrostic takes a word, phrase, or series of specific letters, such as the alphabet, and uses the letters to inspire the start of each line.[2]
 Each successive line in the poem begins with the next letter in the word, phrase, or series of letters.

-The poet(s) who wrote Lamentations use this form with some specific variations in order to guide people in expressing pain.
+The poet(s) who wrote Lamentations use this form with specific variations to guide people through pain.
 Chapters 1, 2, and 4 follow a strict acrostic, using the Hebrew alphabet as the guide for writing the lines.
 The first verse of each of these chapters begins with the first letter of the Hebrew alphabet, Aleph.
-Each successive verse begins with the next letter in the Hebrew alphabet, forming a 22 line poem.
+Each successive verse begins with the next letter in the Hebrew alphabet, forming a 22-line poem.
 Chapters 3 and 5 offer variations on this pattern.
-Chapter 3 has 66 lines also following an acrostic pattern, but in three verse units.
+Chapter 3 has 66 lines that also follow an acrostic pattern, but in three verse units.
 In this chapter, each set of three lines begins with the next successive letter of the Hebrew alphabet.
-The first three lines begin with aleph, the first letter of the Hebrew alphabet, the second three with beth, and the third three with gimel.
+The first three lines begin with aleph, the first letter of the Hebrew alphabet, the second three with beth, the second letter of the Hebrew alphabet, and the third three with gimel, the third letter of the Hebrew alphabet.
 This pattern continues through all 22 letters of the Hebrew alphabet.
-Chapter 5 maintains the 22 verse pattern, but does not actually use the acrostic form.
+Chapter 5 maintains the 22-verse pattern, but does not actually use the acrostic form.
 This produces a similar rhythm, but without the full ordered structure.

-As we immerse ourselves in the poetry of Lamentations, we must realize that God enters into our deepest pain and our deepest rebellions.
-Even when we break covenant, God offers His ear to our cries.
-God fully and completely wants to connect with us.
-We are His dearly beloved even in our actions of rebellion, actions that often lead to pain.
-In our own suffering we can find a voice in the inspired words of these poems.
-We can also find hope and comfort in the inspired words of these poems.
+The poetry of Lamentations illustrates how God enters into our deepest pain and our deepest rebellions.
+Even when we break the covenant, God hears our cries.
+God always wants to connect with us.
+We are his dearly beloved, even in our rebellion and our actions that lead to pain.
+As we suffer, we can resonate with the inspired words of these poems.
+We can find hope and comfort.

-[1] I use poet(s) in order to show that there are various opinions regarding authorship.
+[1] I use poets to show that there are various opinions regarding authorship.
 Some feel that Jeremiah or another individual composed the poems that make up Lamentations.
-Others have the opinion that many authors may have contributed to the poetry that makes up the book.
+Other scholars think that many authors may have contributed to the poetry in the book.

 [3] J. Andrew Dearman, The NIV Application Commentary: Jeremiah/Lamentations.
 (Grand Rapids: Zondervan, 2002), 335.